-Now that you know the secret, there is no excuse not to make these ridiculously easy and extremely tasty tidbits of Spanish goodness.
-The following is my favorite version of my mother-in-law’s croquetas de jamón Serrano recipe and it will not disappoint!
+Now that you know the secret, there’s no excuse not to make these easy and tasty tidbits of Spanish goodness!

-- Serrano Ham: In Spain, we make these croquettes using cured jamón — either Serrano (most common) or Iberian.
+- Serrano Ham: In Spain, we make these croquettes using cured jamón -- either Serrano (most common) or Iberian.
 Read about the differences here.
-You can substitute the ham of your choice — prosciutto works well but any high-quality ham will be delicious.

 - Milk: Use whole milk, preferably at room temperature.
 This is not the recipe to try to cut calories!